 If the surroundings gain energy, the temperature of the surroundings increases.
 If the surroundings lose energy, the temperature of the surroundings decreases.

 If energy is released in a reaction process, then the reaction is described as being exothermic.
-Exothermic reactions have negative energy changes as energy is transferred from the reactants to the surroundings.

 If energy is absorbed in a reaction process, then the reaction is described as being endothermic.
-Endothermic reactions have positive energy changes.

 Energy is transferred in the form of heat energy.
 In an exothermic reaction, heat energy is released from the reactants to the surroundings – the temperature of a reaction’s surroundings increases.
 In an endothermic reaction, heat energy is taken from the surroundings and absorbed by the reactants – the temperature of a reaction’s surroundings decreases.